Tooth Extractions and Oral Surgery

-Do you need an oral surgery, like tooth extraction in New Orleans?
-The doctors at DeJong and Plaisance Family Dentistry provide extractions and oral surgery for patients from the comfort of our state-of-the-art office.
+Do you need an oral surgery, like tooth extraction in River Ridge?
+The doctors at deJong, Plaisance and Bostick Family Dentistry provide extractions and oral surgery for patients from the comfort of our state-of-the-art office.
 Whether you need wisdom tooth extraction or teeth removed in advance of dentures, you don’t have to worry about outside referrals or getting to know another dental team.
 We’ll take care of everything for you!

 About the Wisdom Teeth

 The third molars often appear between the ages of 15 and 22 or so, and these so-called wisdom teeth can cause real, painful issues when there is not enough room in the jaw for them to fully erupt.
 Most people will need to have their wisdom teeth removed.

 The signs you are dealing with painful wisdom teeth include…